 The commercial appraiser performs an average unit value comparison in addition to a traditional ratio study.
 These studies are performed on commercially classified properties by property use type such as apartment, office, retail and warehouse or special use.
-The objective to this evaluation is to determine appraisal performance of sold and unsold properties.
+The objective to this evaluation is to determine appraisal performance of sold and upsold properties.
+Appraisers evaluation is to determine appraisal performance of sold and unsold properties.
 Appraisers compute the average unit prices of sold properties and the average unit appraised values of the same parcels to develop a comparison of average value changes of sold and unsold properties.
 These studies are conducted on substrata such as building class and on properties located within various economic areas.
 In this way, overall appraisal performance is evaluated geographically, by specific property type to discern whether sold parcels have been selectively appraised.
 When sold parcels and unsold parcels are appraised equally, the average unit values are similar.
 These sales and equity studies are performed prior to final appraisal and generation of notices of proposed appraised values.

-Business Personal Property, Utilities & Minerals Valuation Process
+Business Personal Property & Mineral Valuation